 1) Adolescent acne: Also referred to as teen acne depending on your source of information.

-3) Adult Acne – Affects both male and female in adulthood but mostly female (termed adult female acne or “hormonal acne”.
+3) Adult Acne – Affects both males and females in adulthood but mostly females (termed adult female acne or “hormonal acne”).

 WHAT COMMONLY OCCURS DURING ACNE FORMATION

-Whether you have adolescence or adult acne, or your acne is triggered by hormonal surge (fluctuations or abnormalities), genetic predisposition, lifestyle factors such as diet, stress, medications as so on, what is basically taking place in your skin is as follows;
+Whether you have adolescent or adult acne, or your acne is triggered by a hormonal surge (fluctuations or abnormalities), genetic predisposition, lifestyle factors such as diet, stress, medications as so on, what is basically taking place in your skin is as follows;

 - excess oil (also called sebum) production in your pores